Slowdeb/Tryhackme/ide.md

 ![image](https://user-images.githubusercontent.com/76821053/144726746-67f83f01-12d3-4d38-9581-305a3b8d157e.png)

-At port 62337 there is a Apache server hosting a Codiad IDE framework login portal.
+At port 62337 there is another Apache server but this one is hosting a Codiad IDE framework login portal.

 ![image](https://user-images.githubusercontent.com/76821053/144726750-18d3c7f5-8f20-4612-b996-da8207234929.png)